 Not long after, as they started on their way back to the camp, Halladan saw a ghostly white shape move among the trees, no more than twenty yards away.
 Both Rangers stopped abruptly.
 As Vëantur clutched his spear tighter, Halladan flexed his fingers a few times in the hope of warming them and quickly raised his bow.
 He would only have one shot.
 It was still snowing, the light was fading fast, and the wolf's white fur made it even harder to see against the snowy terrain.

 Halladan had soon coaxed a flame from his tinderbox.
 Once the fire was burning well, Vëantur set to work while Halladan remained vigilant; if there was one wolf on this side of the river, there might be more.
 Though Vëantur worked quickly, in the cold evening it seemed to take forever until he declared he was done.
-Halladan quickly put on his mittens, not bothering to take off the archer's gloves first.
+Halladan quickly put on his mittens, not bothering to take off the thin archer's gloves first.

 "Unlikely," Vëantur replied with an equally wide grin, as he let the carcass fall to the ground.
 "I'll just finish skinning and butchering him and then you can make us some wolf stew."

 That night, as Halladan took his turn standing guard, the snow still coming down steadily, he was straining to hear any sound that might betray where the wolves were.
 Behind him, the other three men slept huddled together near the fire.
 Halladan pulled his cloak closer about him, and softly stamped his feet on the frozen ground, trying to stay warm.
 The night was cold and clear and silent.
 Too silent, as all nights were in this weather.
-Normally, there would be all the small noises of the forest – the wind rustling through tree branches, small animals scurrying about, the hooting of a hunting owl, or a fox or a wild cat on the prowl.
+Normally, there would be all the small noises of the forest – the wind rustling through tree branches, small animals scurrying about, the hooting of a hunting owl, a fox or a wild cat on the prowl.
 Now, most animals had the sense to hole up and stay warm.

 "There will be more snow," Orleg said.